mryap/alembic-kit/_posts/2019-05-16-classify-images-with-AutoML.md

 ### Final Thoughts

 This toy example is just a preview of what you can do with AutoML on GCP without writing a code.
-To further fine tune the ML model,

 Do not confuse AutoML Vision with AutoML Table.
 AutoML Tables introduce during Google Cloud 2019 are machine learning models on structured data (i.e. Tables and rows).
 It  brings Linear Regression and Logistic Regression to Google Sheets.